olivierh65/MapsPrinter/README.rst

 Installing
 -----------------

-There are many ways to install a QGIS plugin
+There are many ways to install a QGIS plugin.

 From QGIS Desktop
 ....................